 Shankle and Profit defeat No. 3 seed out of Cal to reach round two final

-For the past two years, Frusci has served as the head coach for both the men's and women's tennis teams at Saint Leo University in Florida.
-Last season the Lynbrook, N.Y., native claimed multiple coach of the year awards, being named both men's and women's ITA National and South Region Coach of the Year at the Division II level.
+Prior to his arrival, Frusci served as the head coach for both the men's and women's tennis teams at Saint Leo University in Florida.
+In his second season at Saint Leo, the Lynbrook, N.Y., native claimed multiple coach of the year awards, securing men's and women's ITA National and South Region Coach of the Year honors at the Division II level.
 He was also named the 2016 Sunshine State Conference Men's Coach of the Year.

 Under Frusci's watch in 2016, the men's program at Saint Leo earned its program-first SSC regular season title and first-ever SSC Tournament crown.
-The Lions also garnered their first-ever No. 1 ranking in the South Region, while also being named the No. 1 team in the nation for a solid part of the season.
+The Lions garnered their first-ever No. 1 ranking in the South Region, while being named the No. 1 team in the nation for a solid part of the season.
 Saint Leo won its first-ever NCAA South Region title to make the NCAA Championships for the first time.
-In their first trip, they finished as national runner-up after falling to Hawaii Pacific, 5-3, in the National Championship match.
+In its first trip, the team finished as national runner-up after falling to Hawaii Pacific, 5-3, in the National Championship match.
 The Lions concluded 2016 as the No. 2 team in the country with a 27-2 record overall.

-In 2016, Frusci guided the Saint Leo women's tennis team to their second NCAA Semifinalist finish in school history.
-The Lions wrapped up the season with a 23-3 overall record, and an undefeated 8-0 record in Sunshine State Conference play, and the program's first-ever SSC regular season title.
-Saint Leo finished 2016 with a No. 3 ranking.
-He saw five student-athletes earn All-SSC honors, along with the program's first-ever Player and Freshman of the Year.
-Three of Frusci's athletes earned ITA All-American singles honors, and two earn ITA All-American Doubles honors.
+In 2016, Frusci guided the Saint Leo women's tennis team to their second NCAA semifinal finish in school history.
+The Lions wrapped up the season with a 23-3 overall record, an undefeated 8-0 record in Sunshine State Conference play and the program's first-ever SSC regular season title.
+Saint Leo finished the year with a No. 3 ranking.
+He saw five student-athletes earn All-SSC honors, along with the program's first-ever player and freshman of the year awards.
+Three of Frusci's athletes earned ITA All-American singles honors, and two earn ITA All-American doubles honors.

-On the women's side, the Lions finished with a 19-6 record, and a 6-2 SSC record.
-They were a finalist in the NCAA South Region Tournament, and ended the season ranked 6th in the nation.
+On the women's side, the Lions finished with a 19-6 record and a 6-2 SSC record.
+They were a finalist in the NCAA South Region Tournament and ended the season ranked No. 6 in the nation.
 Frusci mentored three All-SSC Selections and one All-American on the women's side.

-Prior to his time with the Lions, Frusci spent four season at the New York Institute of Technology, including three as the head coach.
-He proved himself to be a contender within the competitive world of Division II Tennis, leading the Bears to national prominence in its four seasons.
-During the 2014 season, he led the NYIT men's team to its second consecutive trip to the NCAA DII round of 16, all while leading the women's team to an appearance in the NCAA DII Quarterfinal round, the farthest the Bears had advanced in their short four-year history as a program.
+Prior to his time with the Lions, Frusci spent four seasons at the New York Institute of Technology, including three as the head coach.
+He proved himself to be a contender within the competitive world of Division II tennis, leading the Bears to national prominence in his four seasons.
+During the 2014 season, he led the NYIT men's team to its second consecutive trip to the NCAA DII round of 16, all while leading the women's team to an appearance in the NCAA DII quarterfinal round, the farthest the Bears had advanced in their short four-year history as a program.

-He received his B.S. in business administration with a concentration in marketing from Muhlenberg in 2008.
+He received his bachelor of science in business administration with a concentration in marketing from Muhlenberg in 2008.